 - Restore your iPhone using Cydia Impactor

-There are three main ways for removing a jailbreak from iPhone.
-You may either restore the device directly from iTunes, or put it into DFU mode and then restore it to the latest iOS version, or you install “Cydia Impactor” and let it do its thing.
+There are three main ways to reset jailbroken iPhones.
+You may either restore the device directly from iTunes, or put it into DFU mode and then restore it to the latest iOS version, or you install “Cydia Impactor” and let Cydia restore your iPhone.
 The last method lets you keep the currently installed iOS version, which is great if you are planning to sell the iPhone with its “jailbreakability” intact.
 All three methods result in a complete reset of the device and remove Cydia.
 Of course, we first recommend a thorough backup of any important items on your iPhone in case anything goes wrong.

 A full restore using iTunes is ususally the best way to go, unless you want to stick with an outdated version of iOS for the aforementioned reasons.
 Check out our full guide on how to backup and restore an iPhone to its factory defaults and a fresh operating system.
 A quick rundown of what you have to do:

 - Connect iPhone to Mac or PC using a cable

 - Select your iPhone by clicking on the tiny icon

 - Click “Restore” and follow the on-screen instructions